 Decreasing calcium deposits

 Reducing calcium deposits in your arteries may be helped by:

 - Dialysis.
-Your doctor may change your dialysis prescription if you're on kidney dialysis, including medications used in and frequency of your dialysis.
+Your doctor may change your dialysis prescription if you're on kidney dialysis, including the medications used in and the frequency of your dialysis.

 - Surgery.
 If your doctor determines that an overactive parathyroid gland (hyperparathyroidism) is contributing to the abnormal calcium metabolism by producing too much PTH, surgery to remove all or part of the parathyroid glands may be recommended.